On interpolating sesqui-harmonic maps between Riemannian manifolds: Introduction and Results

 As in the case of biharmonic maps it is obvious that harmonic maps solve \eqref{euler-lagrange}.
 For this reason we are mostly interested in solutions of \eqref{euler-lagrange} that are not harmonic maps.
 However, we can expect that as in the case of biharmonic maps there may be many situations in which solutions of \eqref{euler-lagrange} will be harmonic maps.
 In particular, we can expect that this is the case if \(N\) has negative sectional curvature and \(\delta_1\delta_2>0\).
 This question will be dealt with in section 4.
 On the other hand, if \(\delta_1\) and \(\delta_2\) have opposite sign we might expect a different behavior of solutions of \eqref{euler-lagrange} since in this case the two terms in the energy functional \eqref{energy-functional} are competing with each other and the energy functional can become unbounded from above and below.

-This article is organized as follows: In section 2 we study basic features of semi-biharmonic maps.
-Afterwards, in section 3, we derive several explicit solutions of the semi-biharmonic map equation and in the last section we provide several results that characterize the qualitative behavior of semi-biharmonic maps.
+This article is organized as follows: In section 2 we study basic features of interpolating sesqui-harmonic maps.
+Afterwards, in section 3, we derive several explicit solutions of the interpolating sesqui-harmonic map equation and in the last section we provide several results that characterize the qualitative behavior of interpolating sesqui-harmonic maps.

 Throughout this paper we will make use of the following conventions.
 Whenever choosing local coordinates we will use Greek letters to denote indices on the domain \(M\) and Latin letters for indices on the target \(N\).
 We will choose the following convention for the curvature tensor \(R(X,Y)Z:=[\nabla_X,\nabla_Y]Z-\nabla_{[X,Y]}Z\) such that the sectional curvature is given by \(K(X,Y)=R(X,Y,Y,X)\).
 For the Laplacian acting on functions \(f\in C^\infty(M)\) we choose the convention \(\Delta f=\operatorname{div}\operatorname{grad}f\), for sections in the vector bundle \(\phi^{\ast}TN\) we make the choice \(\Delta^{\phi^\ast TN}=\tr(\nabla^{\phi^\ast TN}\nabla^{\phi^\ast TN})\).
 Note that the connection Laplacian on \(\phi^\ast TN\) is defined by \(\Delta:=\nabla_{e_\alpha}\nabla_{e_\alpha}-\nabla_{\nabla_{e_\alpha}e_\alpha}\).